m-kru/hbs/README.md

 Declarative formats are not optimal for in-tree dependency management (my opinion).
 Different dependencies might require completely different commands to be executed to fetch them and prepare for use.
 In such a case, the procedural approach is what is desired.
-In most of the declarative approaches user declares a script that has to called to execute those commands, instead of simply calling the commands.
+In most of the declarative approaches user declares a script that has to be called to execute those commands, instead of simply calling the commands.
 This adds an unnecessary intermediate layer, and increases complexity.

 The above drawbacks of the declarative approach determined HBS to directly utilize Tcl.